 \subsubsection{Chemistry and Related Fields}

-In chemistry, proposed systems show promising results. \modelname{Robin} identified ripasudil as a treatment for \gls{damd} \autocite{ghareeb2025robin0}---despite pending clinical trials and the general debate for these systems about novelty of their findings\autocite{Listgarten2024perpetual}.
+In chemistry, proposed systems showed some initial sparks. \modelname{Robin} identified ripasudil as a treatment for \gls{damd} \autocite{ghareeb2025robin0}---despite pending clinical trials and the general debate for these systems about the novelty of their findings\autocite{Listgarten2024perpetual}.
 However, automation of experiment execution poses a major constraint for the chemistry-focused \gls{ai}-scientists due to hardware requirements, making computational chemistry the most feasible subfield in which agents have successfully run simple quantum simulations \autocite{Zou2025ElAgente}.
 Further, the \glspl{llm} powering these systems exhibit limited chemical knowledge \autocite{mirza2024large}.
-Despite this, \modelname{ether0} \autocite{narayanan2025training}---the first chemistry-specialized reasoning \gls{llm} (see \Cref{sec:rl} for a deeper discussion on reasoning models)---demonstrated strong capabilities in molecular design and accurate reaction prediction, positioning it as a promising foundation for chemistry-focused \gls{ai} scientists.
+Despite this, \modelname{ether0} \autocite{narayanan2025training}---the first chemistry-specialized reasoning \gls{llm} (see \Cref{sec:rl} for a deeper discussion on reasoning models)---demonstrated strong capabilities in molecular design and accurate reaction prediction, positioning it as a possible foundation for chemistry-focused \gls{ai} scientists.